epiStoa-calendar-making

 4. Submission

-Please submit texts and images (jpeg or png, min.
+Please submit at least (i) title and (ii) text blocks in your mother tongue as well as (iii) images (jpeg or png, min.
 150 dpi) along with a sketch/pdf indicating the overall arrangement.

 Please do NOT care about the translations into the other languages, just don't write into the space reserved for the second language;